 The complexity course will be offered every semester.
 Furthermore at least two elective courses will be offered every semester.

 The choice of elective courses will be posted prior to registration during the previous semester.

 The courses 15-210, 15-251, 15-451, 21-241 and one of 15-259, 21-325 or 36-218 are prerequisites to the concentration.
 It is expected that all students will start the concentration after having finished all but 15-451.

 The concentration will require that 3 courses (at least 27 units) are not double counted with any other requirements of any Major, Minor, or other concentration the student is pursuing.

-The director of the Algorithms and Complexity concentration is TBD.
+The current director of the Algorithms and Complexity concentration is Ryan O'Donnell.
 Courses in the list of electives will be approved by the director on a yearly basis under consultation of the algorithms and complexity group (to help evaluate the relevance of the courses) and the Assistant Dean (to help flag any logistical issues).
 Any special requests by a student for counting a course out of the list, will go to the director.
 The director will also approve any research units.